 Empowering Parents with an Active Educational Role

-In response to a growing population of parents seeking an active role in their children’s education, Horizon Charter Schools (HCS) began as a public home study program more than two decades ago, and we have always remained true to our roots.
-That’s why our main focus continues to be supporting and expanding home teaching programs and educational opportunities for our families.
+In response to a growing population of parents seeking an active role in their children’s education, Horizon Charter Schools (HCS) began as a public independent study program more than two decades ago, and we have always remained true to our roots.
+That’s why our main focus continues to be supporting and expanding independent study teaching programs and educational opportunities for our families.

-Home study allows families to explore their unique interests through lessons, activities, classes and study trips.
-You choose how and what you want your children to learn and are actively involved in lesson planning, day-to-day instruction, and correcting assignments.
-You do this on a schedule that works best for your family, giving you the flexibility to teach whenever or wherever it fits your family’s needs.
+Alternative Home Study allows families to explore their unique interests through lessons, activities, classes and study trips.
+You choose how your children learn and are actively involved in lesson planning, day-to-day instruction, and correcting assignments.
+You do this on a schedule that works best for your family.
 Lessons can be conducted at home, a park, a library, a doctor’s office or even on vacation.
 This type of schooling allows families to spend more time together growing, learning and bonding, and lets students pursue their individual interests.

 We’re Here to Help You Succeed

 Since we’re a public charter school, there are never any tuition fees and most classes, study trips, and educational materials can be paid for with your state-provided student funds.
 To help families get even more from their homeschooling experience, this year we raised the amount of funds you have to spend — $2,600 per K-8th grade students and $2,800 for high school students.
 That’s $1,000 more per student than in previous years and more than most other area charter schools provide.
 In addition, funds can be shared between family members, providing even greater flexibility and choices for parents.

 Supervising Teachers, Parent Educator, Parent Support, Counselors, Mentors and Tutors